 It is the mission of the Journal of Physical Activity and Health (JPAH) to be the primary global outlet for research relevant to the science and practice of physical activity as it relates to health and health outcomes.
+Our vision is to inspire meaningful change in how the world views the relationship between physical activity and health.

 Pedro C. Hallal Federal University of Pelotas, Brazil